satellite-image-deep-learning/techniques/README.md

 * [Deep Learning-Based Classification of Hyperspectral Data](https://github.com/hantek/deeplearn_hsi)
 * [AutoEncoders for Land Cover Classification of Hyperspectral Images](https://towardsdatascience.com/autoencoders-for-land-cover-classification-of-hyperspectral-images-part-1-c3c847ebc69b) -> An autoencoder nerual net is used to reduce 103 band data to 60 features (dimensionality reduction), keras
 * [Tree species classification from from airborne LiDAR and hyperspectral data using 3D convolutional neural networks](https://github.com/jaeeolma/tree-detection-evo#individual-tree-detection-and-matching-field-data-to-detected-tree-crowns)
-* [hyperspectral-autoencoders](https://github.com/lloydwindrim/hyperspectral-autoencoders) -> Tools for training and using unsupervised autoencoders and supervised deep learning classifiers for hyperspectral data, built on tensorflow.
-Autoencoders are unsupervised neural networks that are useful for a range of applications such as unsupervised feature learning and dimensionality reduction.
 * [Applying Deep Learning on Satellite Imagery Classification](https://medium.com/analytics-vidhya/applying-deep-learning-on-satellite-imagery-951faa0cbb31) -> using EuroSAT dataset of RGB and multi spectral covering 13 spectral bands, [with repo](https://github.com/raoofnaushad/Land-Cover-Classification-using-Sentinel-2-Dataset)
 * [Land Cover Classification of Satellite Imagery using Convolutional Neural Networks](https://towardsdatascience.com/land-cover-classification-of-satellite-imagery-using-convolutional-neural-networks-91b5bb7fe808) using Keras and a dataset captured over Salinas Valley, California
 * [Detecting deforestation from satellite images](https://towardsdatascience.com/detecting-deforestation-from-satellite-images-7aa6dfbd9f61) -> using FastAI and ResNet50, with repo [fsdl_deforestation_detection](https://github.com/karthikraja95/fsdl_deforestation_detection)
 * [crop-type-classification](https://medium.com/nerd-for-tech/crop-type-classification-cf5cc2593396) -> using Sentinel 1 & 2 data with a 2D U-Net + CLSTM, more features and higher resolution produced better results
 * [Using Generative Adversarial Networks to Address Scarcity of Geospatial Training Data](https://medium.com/radiant-earth-insights/using-generative-adversarial-networks-to-address-scarcity-of-geospatial-training-data-e61cacec986e) -> GAN perform better than CNN in classifying land cover classes outside of the training dataset
+* [Autoencoders & their Application in Remote Sensing](https://towardsdatascience.com/autoencoders-their-application-in-remote-sensing-95f6e2bc88f) -> intro article and example use case applied to SAR data for land classiifcation
+* [Neural Network for Satellite Data Classification Using Tensorflow in Python](https://towardsdatascience.com/neural-network-for-satellite-data-classification-using-tensorflow-in-python-a13bcf38f3e1) -> A step-by-step guide for Landsat 5 multispectral data classification

-## Semantic segmentation
+## Segmentation
-Whilst classification will assign a label to a whole image, semantic segmentation will assign a label to each **pixel**
+Whilst classification will assign a label to a whole image, segmentation will assign a label to each **pixel**.
+Typical use case is extracting the outline of buildings or roads.
 * [Instance segmentation with keras - links to satellite examples](https://github.com/matterport/Mask_RCNN)
 * [Semantic Segmentation on Aerial Images using fastai](https://medium.com/swlh/semantic-segmentation-on-aerial-images-using-fastai-a2696e4db127)
 * https://github.com/Paulymorphous/Road-Segmentation